vol7/kalend/README.md

 If you don't provide timezone prop, your system default timezone will be used.

 You can keep other event properties, those will be ignored.

+### Troubleshooting

+#### Q: Calendar does not show timetable

+A: Your parent element has to have some height, so Kalend will inherit it and fit accordingly.
+For more information, refer to issue https://github.com/nibdo/kalend/issues/84#issuecomment-1003228182